Judge agrees to unseal Fulton absentee ballots for audit

 Georgia election results were certified months ago, and this audit cannot change the results.
 Before certification, the state did a full hand recount of the presidential race to satisfy a new audit requirement in state law.
 Another recount, in which the ballots were run through scanners to be tallied again, was done at the request of former Republican President Donald Trump's campaign after he lost by a narrow margin to Democrat Joe Biden.

-In a brief filed in court last month, Secretary of State Brad Raffensperger opposed unsealing the paper ballots but did not object to releasing scanned images of the ballots, the Journal-Constitution reported.
+In a brief filed in court last month, Secretary of State Brad Raffensperger argued the law allows for the public disclosure of ballot images, not the ballots themselves, and therefore asked the judge to allow the inspection of only scanned ballot images.

 “From day one I have encouraged Georgians with concerns about the election in their counties to pursue those claims through legal avenues,” Raffensperger said in a statement Friday.
 “Fulton County has a long-standing history of election mismanagement that has understandably weakened voters’ faith in its system.
 Allowing this audit provides another layer of transparency and citizen engagement.”

-Note: This story was first published on May 21, 2021.
-It was updated on May 24, 2021 to make clear that the secretary of state was arguing that the law allows for the public disclosure of ballot images and not the ballots themselves.